athanclark/dag/README.md

   ```

 This library is still very naive, but it will give us compile-time enforcement
-of acyclicity (and uniqueness) in these graphs - ideal for dependency graphs.
+of acyclicity in these graphs - ideal for dependency graphs.

 ## Usage